linkedin-developers/linkedin-api-python-client/CONTRIBUTING.md

 1. Clone the project into a new directory: `git clone https://github.com/linkedin-developers/linkedin-api-python-client.git`
 2. Install `pipenv` on your machine: `pip install pipenv`
 3. From the project root directory, create your virtual environment and install all the packages: `pipenv install --dev`
+4. Install git hook scripts: `pipenv run pre-commit install`

+Here are some other useful commands:
-4. Activate your virtual environment from the project root directory: `pipenv shell`
+- Activate your virtual environment from the project root directory: `pipenv shell`
-5. Run tests or examples.
+- Run tests or examples.
 For example: `python3 examples/get-profile.py`
-6. Deactivate your virtual environment at any time using `exit`
+- Deactivate your virtual environment at any time using `exit`
+- Run pre-commit checks on all files: `pipenv run pre-commit run --all-files`

-To install packages exactly as specified in Pipfile.lock: `pipenv sync`
+- To install packages exactly as specified in Pipfile.lock: `pipenv sync`

-To upgrade packages to latest versions and update the Pipfile.lock: `pipenv update`
+- To upgrade packages to latest versions and update the Pipfile.lock: `pipenv update`

 ## Commit Messages